Home – 42M

 Teaching stuff in person

-I teach IT & Communication in training courses mostly aimed at people who are currently not working and want to build skills to become more employable.
+I teach IT & Communication in training courses mostly aimed at people who are currently not working and/or want to build skills to become more employable.

-(I’m not sure how these courses are called in English, maybe vocational training courses?)
+(I’m not sure how these courses are called in English, maybe vocational training courses?
+Or something along these lines, I guess.)

-And I also started giving private guitar lessons again, just because why not.
+I also started giving private guitar lessons again, and that’s a lot of fun!

 Teaching Italian without teaching Italian